Presentation Definition and ID Token Mapping

 }

-Defining Presentation Definition
+Defining a Presentation Definition

 To define the presentation definition, you have to be familiar with Presentation Exchange Query (PEX Query) structure.